Holliday Grainger

 Holliday Clark Grainger (born 27 March 1988), also credited as Holly Grainger, is an English screen and stage actress.
-Some of her prominent roles are Kate Beckett in the BAFTA award-winning children's series Roger and the Rottentrolls, Lucrezia Borgia in the Showtime series The Borgias, Robin Ellacott in the Strike series, DI/DCI Rachel Carey in the Peacock/BBC One crime drama The Capture, and Estella in Mike Newell's 2012 film adaptation of Charles Dickens' 1861 novel Great Expectations.
+Some of her prominent roles are Kate Beckett in the BAFTA award-winning children's series Roger and the Rottentrolls, Lucrezia Borgia in the Showtime series The Borgias, Robin Ellacott in the BBC One crime drama Strike, Rachel Carey in the Peacock/BBC One conspiracy thriller The Capture, and Estella in Mike Newell's 2012 film adaptation of Charles Dickens' 1861 novel Great Expectations.

 Early life

 Grainger was born on 27 March 1988 in Didsbury, Manchester.
 Her maternal grandfather was Italian.
 Her first experience of acting was at the age of five when she was scouted for a BBC TV series.
-She appeared in many TV shows and independent films as a child actress.
+She appeared in many television shows and independent films as a child actress.

-Grainger attended Parrs Wood High School from 1999 to 2006, and in 2007 began study for a degree in English literature at the University of Leeds.
-However, she eventually opted for the Open University.
+Grainger attended Parrs Wood High School from 1999 to 2006, and in 2007 began studying for a degree in English literature at the University of Leeds; however, she eventually opted for The Open University, as it allowed her to continue acting alongside her studies.